LenShustek/Playtune_poll/README.txt

    void tune_start_timer(int microseconds)

-    This is optional.
+    This is optional, and is available only if DO_CONSTANT_POLLTIME is set to 0.
     Call it to set how often notes should be checked for transitions, from 5 to 50 microseconds.
 If you don't call it, we'll pick something that seems appropriate from the type of microcontroller and the frequency it's running at.